RevenueCat/revenuecat-docs/docs_source/📘 SDK Guides/migration-guides/android-native-5x-to-6x-migration.md

 Follow the migration reference doc to migrate all the changes.
 These are some examples of code changes you might have to do:

 [block:file]
-{"language":"kotlin","name":"","file":"code_blocks/📘 SDK Guides/migration-guides/android-native-5x-to-6x-migration_4.kt"}
+{"language":"kotlin","name":"","file":"code_blocks/📘 SDK Guides/migration-guides/android-native-5x-to-6x-migration_5.kt"}
 [/block]

 [block:file]
-{"language":"kotlin","name":"","file":"code_blocks/📘 SDK Guides/migration-guides/android-native-5x-to-6x-migration_5.kt"}
+{"language":"kotlin","name":"","file":"code_blocks/📘 SDK Guides/migration-guides/android-native-5x-to-6x-migration_6.kt"}
 [/block]

 3. If you are using products with offers: